Soshana Afroyim: World travel

 In 1956, Soshana traveled through Asia.
-She had organised herself an invitation by for a Chinese Ministry of Culture to exhibit in Beijing and on her way to China, she visited India, Thailand, Cambodia and Japan, where became interested in and inspired by Indian philosophy, Hinduism and Buddhism.
+She had organised herself an invitation for a Chinese Ministry of Culture to exhibit in Beijing.
+On her way to China, she visited India, Thailand, Cambodia and Japan, where she became inspired by Indian philosophy, Hinduism and Buddhism.

 She was impressed by the art of calligraphy and learned art techniques on xuan paper from Buddhist monks in Kyoto and Chinese painters in Hangzhou.
 The art of calligraphy became formative for her painting style.
 In 1957 she arrived in Beijing, where her exhibition took place in the Emperor's palace.

 In 1959 Soshana travelled through Africa, where she portrayed Albert Schweitzer in Lambaréné, eventually returning to Paris.